 Battery related issues: Another advantage of using physical phone is that you actually can test a battery live during running you app.
 There is simply no way to test the efficiency and power consumption of your app via an emulator.
 An application that kills your phone in an hour will not become popular.

 Your app is software but there are tons of other software involved in mobile device too.
 And this software can make your software perform differently on array of devices.
 First of all it is the operating system version that combined with rest of the software – typically brought in by OEM – have an influence on developers and how their app/game performs on any device.
 Sometimes apps depend access to some other application.
 For example, many applications include social media and in worst implementations it is taken for granted that some of the social media applications should be already installed on devices before user can actually use those shortcut buttons.

 The decisions of when to use emulators or real devices, and to what point, are a function of each organization’s risk management approach.
 Obviously, there is a trade-off between the cost of mobile testing and the risk of releasing full of bugs application to the market.
 In the case of a mobile banking application, for example, a software defect may result in severe business consequences.
 On the other hand, an independent developers can take risks to test only on an emulators and save costs.

 The grey area between these two extremes is likely to vary among different organizations, depending on each one’s risk management approach, internal needs, and customer demands.
-Each team will need to determine at what stage to introduce real devices, how many devices are enough to cover market needs, and how best to manage those devices.
+Each team will need to determine at what stage to introduce real devices, how many devices are enough to cover market needs, and how better to manage those devices.